The Langoliers (miniseries): Plot

 Albert discovers that "present time" is still on the plane, and objects brought from the airport regain normal behavior after a short time on board.
 He reasons that if they refuel the plane, the jet fuel will regain potency.
 Craig escapes his restraints and stabs Dinah and Don, killing the latter, before Albert knocks him unconscious.
 Dinah receives first aid and is brought onto the plane, telling Nick that Craig must not be killed.
-Brian refuels the plane and Dinah creates a vision of Craig's meeting in Boston to lure him to the tarmac.
+Brian refuels the plane and Dinah creates a vision of Craig's meeting in Boston to lure him to the tarmac, where he proudly and insanely admits losing millions on junk bonds.
 The origin of the noise is finally revealed when saw-toothed monsters appear, devouring everything in sight.
 Craig recognizes them as the Langoliers and flees in terror, drawing them away from the plane, until they catch up and eat him.
 The other passengers board and the plane takes off while the Langoliers consume every trace of the past.

 Dinah succumbs to her wound on the plane.
 As the flight approaches the time rip, Bob realizes that they cannot go through it while conscious.
 Brian can lower the cabin pressure to put them to sleep, but someone must restore pressure at the last moment.
 Nick, seeing an opportunity for redemption, volunteers to do so and vanishes as the plane passes through the rip.
 Brian awakens shortly after to land the plane in Los Angeles.
 Upon landing, the passengers find that the airport is vibrant but again empty.
 They conclude that they have arrived a few minutes into the future and wait for other people to blur into view, then take a joyful walk outside.